fastcar181/steam-statistics/README.md

 Make sure to do `pip install requests` and `pip install streamlit` before running!

 ## Usage
-In your Windows terminal, move to the directory with the application and then type `python -m streamlit run main.py` to run it in your web browser.
+In your Windows terminal, move to the `src` folder with `main.py` and then type `python -m streamlit run main.py` to run it in your web browser.